Why would I choose a compound turbo kit over a single turbo? How does a single vs twin turbo setup perform?

 How does the exhaust to boost pressure affect my engine?

 The exhaust to boost pressure ratio is the ratio of the exhaust pressure (pre-turbo), to the boost pressure.
 You want the exhaust and boost pressures to be as close to equal, or 1:1 as possible.
 Single turbos rarely can do this.
 For example, the stock turbo you typically see is about 70 PSI exhaust pressure at 40 psi boost pressure.
+Big single turbo Cummins may see nearly a 1:1 ratio, but with huge turbo lag.
+Our single big turbo Cummins customers typically hate their turbos and almost always end up switching one of our compound turbo setups.

 How do DPS Compound Kits improve my exhaust to boost pressure?